What Is Neuromarketing?

 Photos help customers connect with your brand.
 Moreover, research has shown that humans tend to follow others’ gaze direction such that using an image of a face gazing towards your call-to-action could direct your customers’ attention towards the same call-to-action to subsequently encourage conversions.
 This phenomenon is more formally known as Gaze Cueing.

-The effects of Gaze Cueing has been empirically supported by various studies, including an eye-tracking experiment of a landing page with a baby.
-In this study, it was found that when the baby looked forward, viewers were more likely to direct their attention towards the baby and ignore the text.
+The effects of Gaze Cueing have been empirically supported by various studies, including an eye-tracking experiment on a landing page with a baby.
+In this study, it was found that when the baby looked forward, viewers were more likely to direct their attention toward the baby and ignore the text.

 Subsequently, when the image of the baby was shifted to face the text, viewers first looked at the baby and then followed the baby’s gaze towards the text.

 Therefore, Gaze Cueing can be a powerful tool in conversion rate optimisation.

 Whether it be how-to videos or explainers, videos are engaging, entertaining and easy to digest.
 They also make your brand appear more intimate and trustworthy.
 Indeed, research has found that including videos in your landing pages can boost conversion rates by up to 80%!